| | | | |

 is applied to the external face of the glazing, it reflects heat away

-The solar control film was installed on the external face of the glazing working mainly from cradles suspended from the building.
+from the glass surface back into the atmosphere. | The solar control film was installed on the external face of the glazing working mainly from cradles suspended from the building.
 As a result, the glass is not subjected to the high levels of heat gain that could occur if the film was applied internally.
 This avoids the possibility of the glass in the double glass units cracking as the result of thermal stress. |